sveri/closp/resources/leiningen/new/closp/README.md

-# closp
+# {{name}}

-A Leiningen template for a full featured web framework.

-See it live at: <http://sveri.de:3124>
+Your new project at <http://localhost:3000>

 Username: admin@localhost.de
 Password: admin

-## Rationale

-Starting sideprojects in web development for fun I find myself repeating the same patterns over and over again.
-While luminus <http://www.luminusweb.net/> and chestnut <https://github.com/plexus/chestnut> provide a great start they miss some features for me that I do again and again (authentication / signup processes / ...).
-So I pulled together the libraries I use to provide a general and opinionated starting point with at least trouble as possible (at least that's the goal).

-## Goals
-* Provide a full stack to get started with
-* Provide generated code which can be changed easily
-* Provide an opiniated predefined set of libraries
-* Easily start side projects

 ## Usage

-1. Run `lein new closp _projectname_ -n foo.bar` in a different folder
-2. Run `lein ragtime migrate` in the newly created project (This will add an admin user with username:
+1. Run `lein ragtime migrate` in the newly created project (This will add an admin user with username:
 _admin@localhost.de_ and password: _admin_ to a new database)
-3. Run `lein cljx once` to compile the cljx files
+2. Run `lein cljx once` to compile the cljx files
-4. Run `lein repl` and then `(start-dev-system)` to run the application in dev mode.
+3. Run `lein repl` and then `(start-dev-system)` to run the application in dev mode.
 This will also compile the clojurescript.
-5. Run `lein rel-jar` to generate a runnable jar file.
+4. Run `lein rel-jar` to generate a runnable jar file.

 ## Features
 * H2 database on filesystem as a default